AdRoll/baker/content/en/docs/How Tos/metrics.md

 (i.e filtered) records.
 Due to historical reasons these fields have the word _lines_ in them but they do mean the number of records.

+#### A practical example

-Let's say our filter needs to perform HTTP requests in order to decide whether a record should be discarded, we might want to keep track of the request durations in an histogram.
+Let's say our filter needs to perform HTTP requests in order to decide whether a record should be discarded, we might want to keep track of the requests' durations in an histogram.
-In this case, we can would probably record a slice of `time.Duration` in our filter and call [`AddTimings`](https://pkg.go.dev/github.com/AdRoll/baker#MetricsBag.AddTimings) on the returned `MetricsBag`.
+In this case, we would probably record a slice of `time.Duration` in our filter and call [`AddTimings`](https://pkg.go.dev/github.com/AdRoll/baker#MetricsBag.AddTimings) on the returned `MetricsBag`.